Kogan Renewable Hydrogen Demonstration Plant

 - Skills development opportunities for our employees and local industry on the Western Downs.

-The project will be constructed on cleared land at CS Energy's Kogan Creek Power Station near Chinchilla.
+The project is being constructed on cleared land at Kogan Creek Power Station where we are creating clean energy hub.
 Our joint feasibility study with IHI Corporation Japan confirmed that this is a good location for the demonstration project with existing assets (including land and water) and plenty of space for potential expansion opportunities.

 The demonstration plant’s water use is expected to be minimal.
 CS Energy will supply water from its existing bore water licences and current Kogan Creek Power Station operations demineralised water infrastructure.